 - Contains lipase to help ensure there are no fish burps after it’s swallowed

 Omega Plus is a product has been formulated with all of these standards in mind.
-It’s essential to purchase supplements only from places that you can completely trust — and especially when you’re considering a fish oil product.
+It’s essential to purchase supplements only from places you can completely trust, especially when considering a fish oil product.